The Invitation (2022 film): Box office

 The Invitation grossed $25.1 million in the United States and Canada, and $12.9 million in other territories, for a worldwide total of $38 million, against a budget of $10 million.
 Deadline Hollywood later reported the film turned a profit for the studio.

 In the United States and Canada, The Invitation was released alongside Three Thousand Years of Longing and Breaking.
 The film made $2.6 million on its first day (including $775,000 from Thursday night previews) and went on to debut $6.8 million from 3,114 theaters.
 It was the lowest-grossing film to top the box office since Spiral ($4.5 million) in May 2021.
-In its sophomore weekend the film made $4.7 million (and a total of $5.7 million over the four-day Labor Day frame), dropping 30.7% and finishing fifth.
+In its second weekend, the film made $4.7 million (and a total of $5.7 million over the four-day Labor Day frame), dropping 30.7% and finishing fifth.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Natalia Winkelman of The New York Times wrote: "For a fright-fest as broad as this one, there's an awful lot of banal dialogue, and the scare patterns are repetitive enough that even the easiest startlers (I count myself among them) grow immune early on."
 Joe Leydon of Variety wrote in his review: "Despite some ambitious efforts to revitalize hoary horror movie tropes with allegorical commentary on race, class and male privilege, [the film] is too wearyingly hackneyed for too much of its running time."